henriksommerfeld/blog-hugo/content/article/2019-03-19-error-handling-with-fetch.md

     .catch(handleFetchResponse);
 }

-fetchData().then(data =>
+fetchData().then(data => {
-{
   // do something useful here with data...
 });
 {{</highlight>}}

 Of course it all depends on your application, but to me this is minimal error handling.
-To have it be used throughout an application, I've found it neccessary to encapsulate it into a reusable function.
+To have it be used by the team throughout an application, I've found it necessary to encapsulate it into a reusable function.
 I'm currently working in a React code base, so this is the custom hook I wrote.

 {{<highlight javascript>}}
 import { useEffect, useState } from "react";